HamzaArif1512/Custom-Decision-Tree-Algorithm-Finance-Model/README.md

 ## Credits

-This project was created by:
+Project created by:

 * **Hamza Arif**
 * **Haris Khalid**
 * **Raahin Tajuddin**

-As part of our final assignment in the **Introduction to Artificial Intelligence** course, we implemented the full pipeline from algorithm to API integration and prediction.
+This project was developed as part of the final assignment for the **Introduction to Artificial Intelligence** course.